|

 Haldir shrugged his shoulders.
 "Men are difficult to understand

-at the best of times
+at the best of times."

-"Yes; sometimes, they are," agreed Legolas.
+"Yes; sometimes, they are," Legolas agreed.

 "Would you like a drink?" asked Haldir, suddenly.
 "Your

-father has provided some excellent Dorwinion wine."
+father has provided some excellent wine."

 "It is a little early."

-Gimli, Berryn and Dínendal with us and that we"
+and Dínendal with us, and that we"

 "Dínendal?"